geins-io/sdk-api-mgmt-javascript/docs/ProductParameterApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.ProductParameterApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.ProductParameterApi();
 let id = 56; // Number | The id of the product parameter value to get. let opts = {
   'predefinedValueId': "predefinedValueId_example" // String | The predefined value id of the product parameter value to get.
-Only applicable for {ProductParameter.Models.ProductParameterType.Multi}.
+Only applicable for parameter type Multi.
 };
 apiInstance.getProductParameterValue(id, opts, (error, data, response) => {
   if (error) {